Randomiser47/Web-Development/howtoinstallGitandconnectwithVScode.md

 To check if it is installed correctly you can open command prompt and type "git --version" without quotations.
 If it shows the git version, Git has been successfully installed.

 ## Connecting with Visual Studio Code
-If you had Visual Studio Code already installed on your device git should be working
+Run VScode git should be working.